2022 Archdiocesan Annual Appeal Parish Guide

 Purpose of the Archdiocesan Annual Appeal

-The gifts received through the Appeal are able to support ministries, programs and services at a level that an individual donor or individual parish would not be able to by itself.
+The AAA is a vivid expression of our ideals as an Archdiocese.
+The gifts received through the Appeal support ministries, programs and services at a level that an individual donor or individual parish would not be able to by itself.
 Among other ministries, the AAA:

 • Sponsors ethnic ministries that reach our diverse communities.